couchbase/kv_engine/docs/range_scans/range_scan_continue.md

 * No key
 * No value

-A continue will return at least 1 key/document unless:
+Each continue request will return at least 1 key/document unless:

-* scan reaches the end
+* The scan reaches the end
-* an error occurs
+* An error occurs

-The client is obligated to keep continuing a scan.
-The server will cancel scans that are idle for too long or not making enough progress (TBD, scans can currently remain indefinitely idle).
+The client is responsible for progressing the scan by issuing new continue requests until the server indicates the scan has reached the end.

 The command uses an extras section to describe the input parameters.